 Tuition, Financial Aid, and State Scholarship

 Catholic schools in the Diocese of Cleveland are chartered, non-public schools that rely on tuition and other private sources of funding to operate.
 Each school sets its own tuition amount, and tuition assistance is available at the diocesan level and often locally through the school or parish.
+In addition, parents may now pay private school tuition from any qualifying 529 plan.
 Parents should contact the school to inquire about making a Catholic education affordable.
 Assistance usually comes in one of three forms.

 Local Tuition Assistance

 Local assistance comes from the particular school to which families apply.
 There are often funds available from the school’s supporting donor community.
 Pastors and principals try to accommodate families with a tuition payment program that can fit a family’s budget.
 School leaders recognize the sacrifices that parents and relatives make to afford this quality education.